bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **What, exactly, is the DOM?**

-*The Document Object Model, or the “DOM”, is an interface to web pages.
+*The Document Object Model, or the "DOM”, is an interface to web pages.
 It is essentially an API to the page, allowing…*bitsofco.de<a href="https://bitsofco.de/what-exactly-is-the-dom/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **A Vanilla JS Guide On Mastering the DOM**